8 Convolutional Neural Networks

 • ResNet — residual connections enabling very deep networks (100+ layers) (He et al., 2016).

 A convolutional neural network (CNN) exploits the spatial structure in data — the fact that nearby pixels or grid cells tend to be related.
 Instead of connecting every input to every neuron, a CNN slides small learned filters across the data, detecting local patterns such as edges, textures, and shapes.
-This makes CNNs far more parameter-efficient than feedforward networks for image-like data.
+This makes CNNs far more parameter-efficient than feedforward networks for image-like data, and it gives them a property fully-connected networks lack: translation equivariance — the same pattern is recognised wherever it appears in the image, because the same filter is applied at every location.

 8.1 The convolution operation